-Nearly one of every four people residing in New Hampshire (24.1% of New Hampshire's population) is 55 years of age or older.
+More than one in every four people residing in Vermont (26.0% of Vermont's population) is aged 55 or older

 Population Changes: Distribution by Age 2000-2006

 Unique leadership opportunities can arise when there are shifts in trends, such as changes in the age demographics of the population.
 These changes may prompt leaders to pause, step-back, and think about the past, the present, and the future.